Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 </style>
 ```

 But why not just use plain JavaScript?
 Well, it's true that you can do all of these things with pure JavaScript.
 One thing though, that I find super handy about expressions, is that they are easier to invoke on many different sorts of elements, as you can use CSS (selectors) to assign them to elements.
-And in the case of the pseudo-element polyfill expression it makes even more sense to have it your CSS as that's also the place where you would create real pseudo-elements.
+And in the case of the pseudo-element polyfill expression it makes even more sense to have it in your CSS as that's also the place where you would create real pseudo-elements.
 So it depends.

 ### Fonts